OmriLeviGit/Auto-List-Management-Obsidian/README.md

 # Automatic List Reordering Plugin for Obsidian

-The Automatic List Reordering plugin automatically reorders checklists and numbered lists as you edit them.
-Additionally, supports a numbering-from-one option.
+This plugin automatically maintains numbered lists and sorts checklists as you edit.
+Features include automatic renumbering and reordering, control of whether lists always start from 1 or preserve their original starting numbers, and support for checklist reordering when using the mouse.

 ![Example](resources/example.gif)